+Social trends Technological trends Economic trends Environmental trends Political trends caring for elders, demand for extra space, 'granny annex'.
 Uncertainty about future (jobs, travel, leisure etc.) likely to reduce household propensity to move.
 Reduced wellbeing for households living in poor quality and overcrowded homes.
 Increase in domestic violence, need for safe places e.g. hostels.
 Reduction in rough sleeping, pressure to maintain through move on accommodation and support.
 But increased evictions from PRS, waiting lists increase and need for affordable housing.

-Use of technology to support vulnerable people - smart homes. social networks.
+Use of technology to support vulnerable people - smart homes, social networks.
 GPs practices switched most appointments to online/ video calls.
-Potential to maintain post Covid-19 and change services faster appointments. resources freed up.
+Potential to maintain post Covid-19 and change services - faster appointments, resources freed up.
 Growth in health innovation, spurred by rapid vaccine development.

-Some sites unviable in short term - either delavs or re-plan.
+Some sites unviable in short term - either delays or re-plan.
 LAs/ RPs to buy up sites or homes for affordable rent in short/medium term.
 Sales/ moves in housing market severely restricted.
-Sales expected to be 40-50% lower over the vear but some bounce back from stamp duty removal.
+Sales expected to be 40-50% lower over the year but some bounce back from stamp duty removal.
 Low interest rates to stimulate borrowing and growth.
 Bank of England interventions e.g. £200bn in quantitative easing (printing money) to fund Government emergency policy response since January 2020.
-Potential impact on value of £.

-Companies limit investment.

-(issue of social distancing requiring reduced capacity and fear to return amongst travelling public).

-Risk of switching from delayed and 5-year travel as people return to work, supported by low fuel prices.
+Potential impact on value of £. (issue of social distancing requiring reduced capacity and fear to return amongst travelling public).
+Risk of switching from public transport to car travel as people return to work, supported by low fuel prices.
 Increased use of energy in the home whilst 'stay at home' in place.
 Potential to expand space available to walkers and cyclists.
 LAs have additional powers to close roads.
-Examples from different sectors and other countries e.g. Milan to pedestrianise Potential for protest central areas.

-'bedroom tax') etc. to support infectious disease control as well as impact on low income households.

-Local elections public transport to car fixed term for national Government meaning short term political stability is possible (though not guaranteed).
+Examples from other countries e.g. Milan to pedestrianise central areas. 'bedroom tax') etc. to support infectious disease control as well as impact on low income households.
+Local elections delayed and 5-year fixed term for national Government meaning short term political stability is possible (though not guaranteed).
 Tensions between UK Govt and devolved administrations in response to Covid-19 and in Brexit outcomes.

-Political tension with balancing needs off interest groups. and public disorder.

-Political tensions internationally due to new trading relationships and
+Political tension with balancing needs off different sectors and interest groups.
+Potential for protest and public disorder.
+Political tensions internationally due to new trading